Simplified customs clearance

 What does”Simplified customs clearance” mean for me?

-Norwegian Customs have granted Norway Post permission to simplify the statutory customs clearance of parcels for private individuals with a value of between NOK 200 and 1000.
+Norwegian Customs have granted Norway Post permission to simplify the statutory customs clearance of parcels for private individuals with a value inclusive freight and insurance between NOK 350 and 1000.
 This means that: • you can collect the parcel at your collection post office • you pay duty and the price of simplified customs clearance at the time of collection • you do not need to provide your personal identification number • you need not worry about expensive and delaying extra work

 Norwegian Customs uses its own rate of exchange (conversion rate), which is calculated on the basis of the Bank of Norway’s exchange rate, for all payment of duty.
 This conversion rate applies for a week at a time and is, as a rule, published on the Thursday the week before.
 The reason for this is that importers need to be able to predict what the charges will be when they have to pay customs and duty.
 In order to check what the basis for the duty on your parcel will be, you will, therefore, need to follow the conversation rates at Norwegian Customs, which can be found at www.toll.no at all times.